Lesson Plan - Get It!

 Weathering is the first phase in the cycle that rocks, minerals, and soil go through as they are broken down, transformed, and moved to new locations.

-To learn about the relationship between weathering and erosion, watch the Crash Course Kids video, Weathering and Erosion: Crash Course Kids #10.2:
+To learn about the relationship between weathering and erosion, watch the following video.

 Deposition means sediments have been deposited and are no longer moving.
-To see an example of deposition in action, view The Geological Society’s Rivers & Deltas.
-Make sure to play the animation for a good visual of what happens during deposition.
+To better understand deposition in action, read Rivers & Deltas and watch the video below.

 Head over to the Got It? section to review all that you have learned!